CancerDataAggregator/transform/README.md

 optional arguments:
-  -h, --help     show this help message and exit --limit LIMIT  If present, will transform only the first N entries.
+  -h, --help     show this help message and exit
+  --log LOG      Name of log file.
+  --case CASE    Transform just this case
+  --cases CASES  Optional file with list of case ids (one to a line)
 ```

-This code will ingest the `.jsonl` produced by the ISB-CGC E script, apply
+This code will ingest the raw data from the individual DCs (`.jsonl.gz` produced
-transforms to it and write it out back as another `.jsonl` file ready for ingest
+by the extract-gdc scripts), apply transforms to the cases and write them back
+out as another `.jsonl.gz` file ready for ingest into BQ or merging.

-into BQ.
+By default the log file is named `transform.log`

 - [gdc-transform.yml](gdc-transform.yml): Sample transforms list file for GDC